top of page

 Inhabitance (n)

-The Oxford English Dictionary marks 'inhabitance' as an archaic word but defines it as "a habitation, abode, dwelling."
-This work is not about the dancers presiding over the landscape, but rather dwelling on their presence in such places and noticing the sensorial stimuli they receive physically from being there.
+According to the Oxford English Dictionary 'inhabitance' is an archaic word defined as "a habitation, abode, dwelling."
+This work is not about dancers presiding over the landscape, but rather a contemplation on their presence in such places; a noticing of sensorial stimuli received.
 In some ways, through this attention, the places inhabit the dancers.

 bottom of page